OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 In addition:

-- app extensions cannot access some APIS, for example, HealthKit.
+- app extensions cannot access some APIs, for example, HealthKit.
 - they cannot receive data using AirDrop but do can send data.
 - no long-running background tasks are allowed but uploads or downloads can be initiated.
 - app extensions cannot access the camera or microphone on an iOS device (except for iMessage app extensions).

-###### Things to consider when testing App Extensions

-So when we analyze an app we will want to do the following:

-- find out if the app integrates app extensions and list them
-- verify the data being shared between the app extension and the host app
-- check if there are any shared resources between the app extension and the containing app (mostly regarding data coming from the host app)
-- verify if the app restricts the use of some app extension

 ##### Static Analysis

-As we anticipated on the overview, the static analysis will take care of:
+The static analysis will take care of:

 - [Verifying if the App Contains App Extensions](#Verifying-if-the-App-Contains-App-Extensions)
 - [Determining the Supported Data Types](#Determining-the-Supported-Data-Types)